Bounds on the conditional and average treatment effect with unobserved confounding factors: Abstract

 \section{Abstract}

-For observational studies, we study the sensitivity of causal inference when treatment assignments may depend on unobserved confounding factors.
-We develop a loss minimization approach that quantifies bounds on the conditional average treatment effect (CATE) when unobserved confounder have a bounded effect on the odds of treatment selection.
-Our approach is scalable and allows flexible use of model classes, including nonparametric and black-box machine learning methods.
-Using these bounds, we propose a related sensitivity analysis for the average treatment effect (ATE), and develop a semi-parametric framework that extends/bounds the augmented inverse propensity weighted (AIPW) estimator for the ATE beyond the assumption that all confounders are observed.
-By constructing a Neyman orthogonal score, our estimator is a regular root-$n$ estimator so long as the nuisance parameters can be estimated at the $o_p(n^{-1/4})$ rate.
-We complement our methodological development with optimality results showing that our proposed bounds are tight in certain cases.
-We demonstrate our method on simulated and real data examples, and show accurate coverage of our confidence intervals in practical finite sample regimes.
+For observational studies, we study the sensitivity of causal inference when treatment assignments may depend on unobserved confounders.
+We develop a loss minimization approach for estimating bounds on the conditional average treatment effect (CATE) when unobserved confounders have a bounded effect on the odds ratio of treatment selection.
+Our approach is scalable and allows flexible use of model classes in estimation, including nonparametric and black-box machine learning methods.
+Based on these bounds for the CATE, we propose a sensitivity analysis for the average treatment effect (ATE).
+Our semi-parametric estimator extends/bounds the augmented inverse propensity weighted (AIPW) estimator for the ATE under bounded unobserved confounding.
+By constructing a Neyman orthogonal score, our estimator of the bound for the ATE is a regular root-$n$ estimator so long as the nuisance parameters are estimated at the $o_p(n^{-1/4})$ rate.
+We complement our methodology with optimality results showing that our proposed bounds are tight in certain cases.
+We demonstrate our method on simulated and real data examples, and show accurate coverage of our confidence intervals in practical finite sample regimes with rich covariate information.